danielbrendel/scritch-bot/README.md

 In order for this bot to run you need to perform some steps:
 - Install AquaShell
 - Launch `dnyAquaShell.exe add_path -u` to add the shell to your PATH variable
-- Then simply launch `start.bat` to start the bot
+- Then simply run `launch.bat` to start the bot

 ## Changelog
 - Version 1.0: Initial release